Russell Martin (footballer): Early career

-Martin joined Brighton & Hove Albion's youth academy before leaving by mutual consent in early 2004 to join Isthmian League Division One South side Lewes.
+Martin joined Brighton & Hove Albion's youth academy before leaving by mutual consent in early 2004 to join Isthmian League Division One South team Lewes.
 He then had trials with several clubs, including Charlton Athletic.

 Martin joined Wycombe Wanderers in 2004.
 He made his debut in a 2–1 home victory over Cambridge United on 7 August 2004, then went on to make ten more appearances during the 2004–05 season.
 Ahead of the 2006–07 season, Martin signed a new two-year contract with the club.
 In the following season, he played in the League Two play-off semi-final against Stockport County, which Wycombe lost 2–1 on aggregate.

 On 29 May 2008, Martin moved to Peterborough United, who had just been promoted to League One.
 He signed a three-year contract.
 Martin became the club's youngest ever captain after taking over from Craig Morgan.
 In his first season at Peterborough, Martin captained the club to gain promotion to the Championship.